 Lutz: The fossils we’ve found aren’t what we’d expect for the area we found them in.
 We don’t know where this new species fits in the family tree.
 There are similarities to species that lived in Europe around this time, but one tooth, the canine, differs from these.
 We know of similar examples from Africa, but these new finds are considerably older.
 We don’t want to speculate, but we wonder what could explain that.
 That investigation is just starting.

-RG: What other types of primates existed in Europe at that time, and how does your find fit into the picture?
+RG: What other types of primates existed in Europe at that time, and how does your find of these ancient teeth fit into the picture?

 Lutz: In the Miocene—we’re talking about a window of time more or less 10 million years before present—there were multiple primate species in Europe, but they mostly lived near the Mediterranean.
 My colleagues in Spain, Italy, Turkey, and Hungary have plenty of archaeological material from this time.
 But once you get north of the Alps, the fossil situation is very, very sparse.
 This region, Eppelsheim in Rhenish Hesse, is the northernmost site for deposits from this time period in existence.
 Over the last 200 years, around 10 primate species were found there; almost all of these finds were lost in the Second World War.
 This is not only the first time something like this has been found here in over 80 years, but it’s something completely new, something previously unknown to science.